 On September 29, 2006, House Conference Report 109-702 on the National Defense Authorization Act for Fiscal Year 2007 (H.R.
 5122) was approved by both houses of Congress.
-Section 3201 of this report directed the Defense Nuclear Facilities Safety Board (Board) and the Department of Energy (DOE) to continue discussions on the timely identification and resolution of technical differences concerning design standards and other issues at DOE's nuclear facilities.
+Section 3201 of this report directed the Defense Nuclear Facilities Safety Board (Board) and the Department of Energy (DOE) to continue discussions on the timely identification and resolution of technical differences concerning design standards and other safety issues at DOE's nuclear facilities.
 DOE and the Board are to provide a jointly prepared report on efforts to improve the timeliness of issue resolution.
-Until the requested joint report is issued, the conferees directed the Board to provide to the congressional defense committees quarterly reports to identify and report the status of significant unresolved issues.
-This first quarterly report provides the requested status.
+Until that report is submitted, the conferees directed the Board to provide to the congressional defense committees quarterly reports, reporting on the status of significant unresolved issues.